PAMILYAS

 Filipino Pronunciation: TAI-yum

 Legacy: Named after Eileen Tayam who made her mark as a dancer and officer in UHFSA.
-Tayam served two-term as Kultura Chair from 2016-2018 and directed for UHFSA Modern and Cultural from 2013 to 2017.
-She grew up dancing next to many other pamilya namesakes such as Buenconsejo, Dinamling, and Ledesma — who were all incredibly talented and unique.
-While balancing her official duties as officer, she directed both dance teams during her two years as Kultura Chair, becoming one of the few people to direct both teams at the same time.
+Tayam served two terms as Kultura Chair from 2016-2018 and directed for UHFSA Modern and UHFSA Cultural from 2013 to 2017.
+She grew up dancing next to many other pamilya namesakes such as Buenconsejo, Dinamling, and Ledesma — all who were incredibly talented and unique.
+While balancing her official duties as officer, she directed both Modern and Cultural during her two years as Kultura Chair, becoming one of the few people to direct both teams at the same time.
 Tayam graduated with a bachelors in Psychology and is pursuing a career in the medical field, but is still dancer who continues to dance and teach at Soundbox till this day!

 Pamilya Villaseñor